 ClearScale leveraged AWS Config multi-account data aggregation capability, enabling centralized auditing and governance.

 The Team also streamed log data from AWS services that were created for each environment, such as Virtual Private Cloud (VPC), Relational Database Service (RDS), Elastic Load Balancer (ELB), S3, CloudFront, and CloudTrail, and put the logs into dedicated, bank-specific information security account.

 Centralized Logging Diagram

-The final implementation streamed log files and findings for each of the AWS services implemented into bank-specific, Security department managed account, so that even if the logs were compromised the Security team would have visibility of what was going on in the specific environment.
-This centralization of security information also provided each bank the ability to monitor all environments at once without necessarily going into each individual AWS account and reduced the time and overhead needed to gather an enterprise-wide view of the status of AWS environments.
+The final implementation streamed log files and findings for each of the AWS services implemented into bank-specific, Security department managed accounts, so that even if the logs were compromised the Security team would have visibility of what was going on in the specific environment.
+This centralization of security information also provided each bank the ability to monitor all environments at once without necessarily going into each individual AWS account, which reduced the time and overhead needed to gather an enterprise-wide view of the status of AWS environments.

 In an ever-evolving world of security threats, finding the right balance between actively monitoring and determining how to address issues as they appear can be a huge challenge.
 With the AWS service expertise that ClearScale has accumulated since its founding in 2011, overcoming these challenges and others are no longer barriers for companies that need to find solutions to complex problems.
 Partnering with ClearScale gives our clients confidence that the solutions we design, build, and deploy will meet their organization’s needs far into the future.